Xfinity Internet Self‑Install: Activate xFi Gateway with the Xfinity App (Coax or Fiber/ONT)

 Customize Your Wi‑Fi Network

-As part of the Xfinity activation process, you have the option to customize your wireless network name and password if desired.
+As part of activation, you can customize your wireless network name and password.

-Personalizing these settings makes your network name easier to remember.
-Plus, changing the default password improves your network security.
+Personalizing these settings makes your network easier to recognize.
+Changing the default password strengthens security.

-We recommend taking a quick minute to update both your SSID name and Wi-Fi password during activation setup to something personalized and secure.
+We recommend updating both your SSID and Wi‑Fi password during setup to something personalized and secure.

 And that’s it!
-With those three big steps complete – connecting equipment, linking devices, and activating service – you now have a fully functioning Xfinity wireless network installed in your home!
+With the key steps complete—connecting equipment, linking devices, and activating service—you now have a functioning Xfinity wireless network installed in your home.

 Checking Internet Speeds and Troubleshooting

-Now that you’re up and running with Xfinity internet access, a couple useful next steps are:
+Now that you’re up and running, a couple useful next steps are:

 Test Your Internet Speeds

-Firstly, verifying you’re getting the fast Wi-Fi speeds you signed up is important.
-Xfinity offers a custom site for accurately testing speeds delivered to your home network.
+Verify you’re getting the speeds you enrolled for.
+Xfinity offers a reliable site for testing speeds on your network.

-The results will confirm if your new wireless internet setup is performing as advertised.
-If speeds seem slower than what you’re paying for, some troubleshooting may be needed.
+The results will confirm if your setup is performing as expected.
+If speeds seem slower than expected, proceed to troubleshooting.

 Troubleshooting Xfinity Modem Activation